mehmetulker/Responsive-Watch-Movies-Using-HTML-CSS/README.md

 ## License

-This project is licensed under
+This project is licensed under the MIT License - see the LICENSE file for details.